danielsoutar/daggery/README.md

     - [X] `OperationSequence -> OperationSequence`?
     - [X] `ArgumentMapping -> ArgumentMappingSequence`?
     - [X] `FunctionDAG -> OperationDAG`? `FunctionDAG -> DAG`?
-    - [ ] Tidy up graph.py with naming and data structures.
+    - [X] Tidy up graph.py with naming and data structures as well as better validation.
     - [ ] Get the example with a FastAPI service working.
 - [ ] Showcase to others.
 - [ ] ???